jongunnar0210/OvercastProject/README.md

+# Comments from Jon Gunnar on possible improvements from his assignment:

+- Have someone create a Figma design and follow it.
+- Use Typescript.
+- Disallow duplicate service names.
+I didn't have time to add that.
+     Probably the best solution would be to show an error popup when the backend spots duplicates, because the subscription list in the backend can be different from the frontend, f.ex. the frontend list could be filtered and also not showing canceled subscriptions.
+- Make the application responsive and look good on smaller screens.
+- Improve error handling with popups and logging.
+- Use rem instead of px in the css.
+- Make a decision on whether to continue with css, scss, bootstrap, tailwind or a combination.
+     Here I'm mostly using css in App.css.
+- Improve the UI look for the Subscription component that represents a single subscription.
+     Create a separate component for each subscription field and make them line up to each other visually.

+---

 # Subscription Tracker Project

 This project is a simple subscription tracker application with a Flask backend and ReactJS frontend, using SQLite for data storage.
 It is containerized with Docker to streamline setup and deployment.